 Use the online application to provide contact information for three people who will submit letters of recommendation.
 The most useful recommendations come from college professors familiar with your work as a student.
 Letters from employers may be helpful if your work was directly related to writing or teaching.

-Minimum admission requirements: Non-native English speakers must demonstrate English language proficiency in one of the ways listed on the Graduate School’s Memo 8: Graduate School English Language Proficiency Requirements.
+Minimum admission requirements: Non-native English speakers must demonstrate English language proficiency in one of the ways listed on the Graduate School’s Memo 8.

-Requirements to hold a TA-ship/ASE appointment: MFA students interested in an Academic Student Employee (ASE) appointment must also demonstrate English language proficiency in one of the ways listed on the Graduate School’s Memo 15: Conditions of Appointment for TAs who are not Native Speakers of English.
-If submitting TOEFL scores, you must receive a score of 26 or above on the speaking portion of TOEFL-iBT in order to be eligible to teach.
+Requirements to hold a TA-ship/ASE teaching position: MFA students interested in an Academic Student Employee (ASE) position must also demonstrate English language proficiency in one of the ways listed on the Graduate School’s Memo 15.
+You must receive a score of at least 26 on the speaking section of TOEFL-iBT or a score of at least 7.0 on the speaking section of the IELTS in order to be eligible to teach.

 How to submit official TOEFL scores: Contact the Educational Testing Service (ETS) to order your official TOEFL score report.
 TOEFL scores are valid for two years from the test date.
 Our institution code is: 4854.
 Department code: 99 (any department).